Computer Science

 Kelp forests are among the most productive ecosystems on Earth, but climate-driven impacts are causing wide-spread kelp habitat loss.
 For example, the climate-driven proliferation of the longspined sea urchin is one of the most urgent threats to kelp forests in south-eastern Australia and north-eastern New Zealand.

-Assessing this threat requires collection and analysis (typically manually) of underwater imagery spanning tens to hundreds of kilometres of reef.
+Assessing this threat requires the collection and analysis (typically manually) of underwater imagery spanning tens to hundreds of kilometres of reef.
 The high contrast of sea urchins on barren reef makes this an ideal candidate for modern computer vision solutions based on machine learning (ML) algorithms to dramatically improve annotation and analysis.

-This project is suitable for students with basic skills in maths, statistics, machine learning and image analysis; intermediate programming skills in Python; familiarity with convolutional neural networks and programming experience in Pytorch will be beneficial (but it is not necessary and can be learned while working on the project).
+This project is suitable for students with basic skills in maths, statistics, machine learning and image analysis; intermediate programming skills in Python.
+Familiarity with convolutional neural networks and programming experience in Pytorch will be beneficial (but it is not necessary and can be learned while working on the project).

 School of Computer Science